rossgore/distribution_tester/README.md

 The non-parametric tests included in our approach are: Kolmogorov-Smirnov Tests, Wilcoxon signed-rank test, Cramer-von Mises Statistic Test, Anderson–Darling Test and the Chi-Squared Test.

+## Requirements
+The code is written in the R Programming Language.
+There are two packages required to run the code.
+These are tidyverse and goftest.

+## Directory Structure

 The code for the software is located in the src directory.
 The output directory provides examples of the results of running test_distributions.R and test_distributions_of_variables_from_multiple_simulation_runs.R